Iswariya-LMNAs/LATP/README.md

 docker compose -f pwd.yml up -d
 ```

-Once the containers are up, open the `/etc/hosts` file:
+open the `/etc/hosts` file:

 ```bash
 sudo vi /etc/hosts
 ```

-Add the following line to map the local domains:
+Insert the following line, then save and exit the vi.

 ```
 127.0.0.1   lenshost.localhost  lenstarget.localhost
 ```

-Save and close the file.

 Wait for a couple of minutes, then open your browser and visit: